aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-network-connections.md

 :::tip

 Peer ID is synonymous with `AccountAddress`.
-See [NetworkAddress](https://github.com/aptos-labs/aptos-core/blob/main/documentation/specifications/network/network-address.md) to see how the `addresses` key value is constructed.

 :::